Mortgages for Young People

 Shared ownership

-One way to buy your first home without a huge mortgage or needing a large deposit is to go for shared ownership.
-When you buy via the shared ownership scheme you buy just a proportion of a property – normally between 25-75% initially – and pay rent on the remainder.
+One way to buy your first home without a huge mortgage or a large deposit is to go for shared ownership.
+When you buy via the shared ownership scheme, you buy just a proportion of a property—normally between 25% and 75% initially—and pay rent on the remainder.

-You have the option to increase your share over time through a process known as staircasing.
+You can increase your share over time through a process known as staircasing.

 Help to Buy equity loan

-If a deposit is your main issue then you might benefit from the government’s Help To Buy equity loan scheme.
+If a deposit is your main concern, you might benefit from the government’s Help To Buy equity loan scheme.

-The scheme is open to first time buyers and new build properties only, but gives you the option to put down as little as 5% and to borrow between 5-20% (40% in London) as a government loan to supplement your deposit.
+The scheme is open to first-time buyers and new-build properties only.
+It allows you to put down as little as 5% and to borrow between 5% and 20% (40% in London) as a government loan to supplement your deposit.

-You don’t pay interest for the first five years but then you’ll be charged at 1.75% for one year, increasing every year by the Consumer Price Index +2%.
+You don’t pay interest for the first five years, but then you’ll be charged 1.75% for one year, which increases by +2 % yearly, according to the Consumer Price Index.

 Lifetime ISA

-The Lifetime ISA (LISA) has replaced the Help To Buy ISA and offers young people aged 18-39 the chance to save for either a deposit on their first home or for retirement.
+The Lifetime ISA (LISA) has replaced the Help To Buy ISA and offers young people aged 18-39 the chance to save for a deposit on their first home or retirement.

-As well as government mortgage schemes for young people there are some specific mortgage products aimed at younger borrowers who might not otherwise be able to afford to take that first step.
+In addition to government mortgage schemes for young people, there are some specific mortgage products aimed at younger borrowers who might not otherwise be able to afford to take that first step.

 Guarantor mortgages are one such option.
-With a guarantor mortgage a parent or other close family member agrees to guarantee your mortgage using their own property or savings as security in place of a deposit.
-Keep in mind there is a risk to the guarantor should you ever fail to make your mortgage repayments.
+With a guarantor mortgage, a parent or other close family member agrees to guarantee your mortgage using their own property or savings as security in place of a deposit.
+Keep in mind that the guarantor is at risk should you ever fail to make your mortgage repayments.

-Terms for these sorts of family mortgages will vary between lenders so speak to your broker about which might suit you best if it’s something you’re interested in.
+Terms for these sorts of family mortgages will vary between lenders, so if you’re interested, speak to your broker about which might suit you best.

 Matthew's Story